Tomer Hemed

-Tomer Hemed (תומר חמד; born 2 May 1987) is an Israeli professional footballer who plays as a forward for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.
+Tomer Hemed (תומר חמד; born 2 May 1987) is an Israeli professional footballer who played as a forward.

 Early and personal life

-Hemed was born and raised in Kiryat Tiv'on, Israel, to an Israeli-born father whose family is of Sephardi Jewish and Mizrahi Jewish (Syrian-Jewish) descent, and to a Polish-born mother whose family is of Ashkenazi Jewish descent.
+Hemed was born and raised in Kiryat Tiv'on, Israel, to an Israeli-born father whose family is of Syrian Jewish descent, and to a Polish-born mother whose family is of Ashkenazi Jewish descent.
 As a result, Hemed also holds a Polish passport, which eased his move to European leagues.
 He is the youngest of four brothers.
 Hemed is observant, and in September 2018, he was a substitute for Queens Park Rangers in an evening game against Millwall, so that he could abstain from eating or exercising until the end of the 24-hour period of the Jewish high holy day of Yom Kippur.
 After breaking his fast, he came on late into the game.

 In 2013, he married Israeli model Shunit Faragi, who was crowned second place at Miss Israel 2008, and also represented their homeland in Miss Universe 2008.
 They have three daughters together.